-Drugs, be it recreational or medical, can go a long way in interfering with your plans of being parents as well.
-They may remain in your blood stream long after the ingestion harming not only your body but your baby’s too.
-Some drugs which are best avoided include NSAIDs (non-steroidal anti-inflammatory drugs) which can obstruct the release of the egg from the ovary and natural or herbal remedies which may mimic the effects of hormones.
-In addition, prescription psychiatric medications, steroids, thyroid medication, skin products which contain hormones, and some others may come in the way of your conception plans
+Drugs, recreational or medical, can interfere with your plans of being parents as well.
+They may remain in your bloodstream for long, and affect your body and your baby’s too!
+Some drugs that are best avoided include NSAIDs (non-steroidal anti-inflammatory drugs) as these can obstruct the release of the egg from the ovary and natural or herbal remedies that may mimic the effects of hormones.

 4. Cut Down on Caffeine

 This is also the time when you cut back on your intake of caffeine.
-It is best if the intake is limited to around 200 ml of your preferred beverage so that your system is prepared to conceive.
-Here is how caffeine may lower chances of conception:
+It is best if the intake is limited to around 200 ml so that your system is prepared to conceive.
+Here is how caffeine may lower the chances of conception:

-Delayed maturity: Excessive caffeine may prevent the egg from attaining maturity.
-Immature eggs cannot be fertilised, preventing conception
+- Delayed maturity: Excessive caffeine may prevent the egg from attaining maturity.
+Immature eggs cannot be fertilised, and thus may prevent conception.

-Hampering function of fallopian tubes: Too much caffeine interrupts the muscular functioning of the fallopian tubes so that the egg is unable to travel from the ovaries to the womb
+- Hampers with the function of fallopian tubes: Too much caffeine can interrupt the muscular functioning of the fallopian tubes, making it difficult for the eggs to travel from the ovaries to the womb.

-Lowered sperm motility: The motility of the sperm is lowered because of the consumption of caffeine, leading to delays in conception
+- Low sperm motility: The motility of the sperm is lowered because of the consumption of caffeine, which can result in delayed conception.

-It’s best to go for a full body check-up for both the parents to be to find out if anything can mar your chances of parenthood.
-Apart from checking if the organs and basic systems are working properly, it is suggested that women find out if conceiving can prove to be a threat to their own systems.
-Women who are at risk of conditions like pre-eclampsia, placental problems, blood clots or haemorrhages can benefit from early screening as it enables parents-to-be to choose alternatives instead of risking the mother’s life or the child’s.
+When preparing for pregnancy, it is suggested that you and your partner go for a complete body checkup to rule out any complication that may lower your chances of conception.
+Apart from checking if the organs and basic systems are working properly, it is suggested that women find out if conceiving can prove to be a threat to their bodies.
+Women who are at risk of conditions like pre-eclampsia, placental problems, blood clots or haemorrhages can benefit from early screening as it enables parents-to-be to choose alternatives instead of risking their lives.

 2. Get Genetic Tests Done

-A lesser known fact is that oral health should also be taken into consideration before stepping into the process of conception.
+You also need to take care of dental health when planning to conceive.
 More than being harmful to the child, it can affect the mother to a great extent.
 Seeing that the body goes through enormous amounts of hormonal changes during pregnancy, poor oral health can lead to bleeding, swelling or simply some amount of damage to the gums and teeth owing to the high levels of oestrogen and progesterone involved.

 1. Get Health Insurance